Irrwurz: Traits

 The typical trait of the Irrwurz is that whoever steps on it goes astray and cannot find the way back.
 This plant, according to legend, is often found growing in forests, this being the reason people get lost in the woods.
 In Thuringia it is specified that a person only goes astray when stepping over Irrkraut (here: fern) without seeing it.
 In Tyrol, stepping on an Irrwurz immediately transfers you to a knacker's yard or into a swamp.
 Other, less common variants of the legend include getting lost after the seed of the Irrkraut, called Irrsame ("astray seed"), fell inside one's shoes, or not finding home after eating some Irrwurzel.
 In Switzerland, where this plant is known as Vexierchrut ("vexing herb") and identified with fern, one goes astray when carrying some of it in one's pocket.
 In Thuringia, where the Irrkraut fern is also known as Otterkraut or Atterkreutich (both "adder or viper herb"), it does not only lead people astray but also makes adders and vipers chase the person carrying the plant lest they throw it away.
 In Carinthia, getting lost after stepping on a Irrwurzen is attributed to a spirit or goblin standing in front of the right path and 'veneering' (i.e. hiding) it.

 Remedies

 There are some remedies known which are of help after getting lost.
 As such, the plant's magic can be staved off by taking off one's shoes or specifically switching them (right to left and left to right).
 Women might also take off their apron and tie it on again inside out.
 Both methods can be used not only to end the magic but also to prevent it from happening in the first place.
 In Tyrol, though, one has to go astray until another steps on the Irrwurzel.

 Extinction

 In the Ziller Valley in Tyrol, the last Irrwurz is said to have been burned in 1803 by an oil merchant who owned it.
-He did it after being told so by the cleric who came to him when he lay on deathbed.
+He did it after being told so by the cleric who came to him when he lay on his deathbed.